purarue/full_todotxt/README.md

 I use this with [`todotxt_deadline_notify`](https://github.com/seanbreckenridge/todotxt_deadline_notify), which parses the todo.txt file and sends me a reminders whenever a `deadline` is approaching.

+If the `todo.txt` file is not provided as the first argument, it tries to guess based on typical locations

 Installation
 ------------